LucasChaka/Bitcoin-Realized-Volatility-Analysis/README.md

 The integrated volatility, denoted as $\int_0^1 \sigma(t+\tau)d\tau$, serves as a measure of volatility that has been adjusted against a portfolio return over time ([McAleer (2008)][6]).

-##### Distributional Property of Realized Volatility
+### Overcoming Micro-Structure Noise Effect with Calendar Time Sampling

+#### Micro-Structure Noise

+When prices are observed tick-by-tick, their values deviate from their 'efficient values' due to various market frictions, such as price discreteness, infrequent trading, or bid-ask bounce effects.
+This phenomenon is commonly referred to in finance and econometric literature as the microstructure noise effect.
+According to [Anderson et al. (2001)][9], these market microstructure features generally have little impact when analyzing longer-horizon interdaily returns (e.g., in an hourly format).
+However, they can significantly distort the distributional properties of high-frequency intraday returns when measured tick-by-tick.
-So far, we have implicitly assumed that there is no micro-structure noise effect.
-Without micro-structure noise effect, RV is a consistent estimator of the true volatility and asymptotically normally distributed.

-Micro-structure noise can be viewed as the correlation between the disturbance term $\epsilon$ at time t and t-1.
-When the observations are noisy, the true structure of the observed log-returns $r_{t,i}$ is given by an MA(1) process [Aït-Sahalia et al. (2008)].
-If
+Up to this point, it has been implicitly assumed that there is no microstructure noise effect.
+In the absence of microstructure noise, RV serves as a consistent estimator of the true unobservable volatility and follows an asymptotic normal distribution.
+Microstructure noise arises from the correlation between the disturbance term ε at time $t$ and time $t-1$ as explained by [Aït-Sahalia et al. (2008)][10].

+If the observed prices are expressed as:

 $$
 P_{t,i} = P_{t,i}^* - \varepsilon_{t,i}
 $$

-where $\varepsilon_{t,i}$ is the Micro-structure noise and $P_{t,i}^*$ is the true price process, then
+where ε_{t,i} represents the microstructure noise and P_{t,i}^* is the true price process, then:

 $$
 r_{t,i} = r_{t,i}^* + \varepsilon_{t,i} - \varepsilon_{t,{i-1}}
 $$

-where $r_{t,i}^*$ is the log return of the true price process.
-Then the existence of the Micro-structure noise implies that equation (1) is not a consistent estimator of the true unobserved volatility.
+where r_{t,i}^* represents the log return of the true price process.
+The presence of microstructure noise implies that $RV_t^{(all)}$ is not a consistent estimator of the true unobserved volatility.

 To account for Micro-structure noise, the following assumptions can be considered:

 1. In the case of IID Noise Structure:
    - $E(\varepsilon) = 0$